melquiadesvazquez/MelBook/README.md

 + For testing purposes, the user data will be fecth from the randomuser.me database.
 + The rest of data, such us posts, requests and session will be held in the browser localStorage.
-+ In the live url logging out doesn't work properly, alternatively you can delete the property melbook:uuid from the localStorage.

 ## License